Extract images docx with GroupDocs.Editor Java to edit docs

 String res = !beforeEdit.isDisposed() ? "not" : "already";

 isDisposed()– returnstrueif the document’s native resources have been released.
+TheisDisposed()method indicates whether the document’s resources have already been released.
 Always dispose of large documents when you’re done.

 Step 7: Create an EditableDocument from HTML

-You can also start from an existing HTML file or raw markup, which is handy for convert word to html scenarios.
+You can also start from an existing HTML file or raw markup, which is handy for convert docx to html scenarios.

 import com.groupdocs.editor.EditableDocument;